Pteratato/Oasis/Oasis [CH3].md

 “Stop fighting!”
 Brimwylf cried desperately from the other side of the room, but his voice seemed far away, unable to penetrate the conflict.
 “Both of you, stop!”

-“Where’s my wife?”
-Hahn demanded as they struggled among the bedding and overturned crates.
+“*Where’s my wife?*” Hahn snarled as they struggled among the bedding and overturned crates.
 He had the upper hand in brute strength, but Janus was quick and precise, making him formidable even against the hunter’s wild fury.
 Janus evaded as long as he could, but it wasn’t long before Hahn managed to pin the coyote beneath his greater weight.

 “You said you would protect them!” the enraged Hahn shouted, smashing his fist into Janus’ jaw.
-“Where is she?”
+“Where is she!?”

 “Fuck if I know!”
 Janus shouted back, spitting a mouthful of blood.
-He slammed a knee into Hahn’s groin and the hunter recoiled in pain; an opportunity the coyote couldn’t waste.
-He was up in an instant and landed a solid punch into Hahn’s face, holding back nothing.
+He slammed a knee into Hahn’s groin and the hunter recoiled in pain.
+The coyote was up in an instant and landed a solid punch into Hahn’s face, holding back nothing.

 Hahn rolled back into the crates and this time, Janus didn’t give him the chance to recover.
 He was over Hahn now, punching him, and even when he felt blood – his and Hahn’s – he didn’t stop.